cossacklabs/product-docs/acra/acra-in-depth/architecture/api_proxy.md

 It may transparently forward requests/responses, but it may also perform some conversion/validation, translate between different RPC protocols.

+The exact feature set of API proxy is defined by you and we can help with implementing it.

 # What are architectural considerations?

 _TODO_